renatoathaydes/wasmin/README.md

 As Strings are not a core WASM type, no functions that work on Strings are defined yet.

-> Wasmin should create a module exposing common string manipulating functions in the future.
+> TODO Wasmin should create a module exposing common string manipulating functions in the future.

-Supposing there is a function `toUpper [string] string`, we could use that as follows:
+Supposing there were a function `toUpper [string] string`, we could use that as follows:

 ```rust
 let str = "hello world";